-Riverside County’s FY 16/17 recommended budget establishes $5.4 billion in appropriations for Riverside County, an increase of 1.7 percent.
-Overall estimated revenue is projected to increase to $5.1 billion, an increase of 2 percent.
-The difference of $329 million is backed with use of fund balance, net assets, and reserves.
+The FY 17/18 budget establishes $5.5 billion in appropriations for Riverside County, a decrease of 2.2 percent from FY 16/17 budgeted spending levels.
+Overall estimated revenue is projected to increase to $5.2 billion, a decrease of 0.9 percent.
+The difference is backed with use of fund balance, net assets, and reserves.

-The FY 16/17 budget includes $3.1 billion in general fund appropriations, comprising 57 percent of the overall budget.
+The FY 17/18 budget includes $3.2 billion in general fund appropriations, comprising 58 percent of the overall budget.
 General fund discretionary revenue continues to show modest growth.
-Estimated discretionary revenue is projected to increase from $735.2 million in FY 15/16 to $752.8 million in FY 16/17, an increase of just $17.6 million, or 2 percent.
-This small increase is due primarily to modestly rising property-related tax revenues and less one-time revenues.
-Discretionary spending, however, increased to $813.7 million.
-Of that, an appropriation for general fund contingency is budgeted at $20 million, or 2.7 percent of discretionary revenue.
+Estimated discretionary revenue is projected to increase $22.6 million over the current forecast to $752.5 million in FY 17/18.
+This 3 percent increase is due primarily to modestly rising property-related tax revenues and less one-time revenues.
+Discretionary spending decreased to $756 million.
+Of that, an appropriation for general fund contingency is budgeted at $20 million, or 2.6 percent of discretionary revenue.

 The budget process is year round, beginning with development of internal service rates in the fall and culminating with approval of the adopted budget.
 Budget amendment takes place throughout the fiscal year with a 4/5ths vote threshold, and significant changes coincident with the approval of quarterly budget reports.

 In the first quarter report, the Executive Office presents budget guidelines for the next fiscal year based on economic indicators, revenue forecasts, and Board of Supervisors priorities.
 Internal service rates are developed based on anticipated operating budgets for the next fiscal year in accordance with Board policy.